notional-labs/multisig-ui/README.md

 Firstly, go to Faunadb (https://fauna.com/) create a database and import the schema from the schema.graphql file.

 Secondly, get the Secret key from faunadb.
-Create a .local.env file in the root directory and add the secret key.
+Create a .env.local file in the root directory and add the secret key.

-Thirdly, add the host directory in the .local.env file
+Thirdly, add the host directory in the .env.local file

 Finally, run the development server: